-- The massage therapist must wear a procedural mask; - The massage therapist must wear eye protection, protective glasses or a visor covering the face down to the chin, during the massage.
-During maneuvers close to the face, it is strongly recommended to favor the use of the visor; - right line in the treatment room by opening a window to the outside.
+- The massage therapist must wear a procedural mask; - The massage therapist must wear eye protection protective glasses or a visor covering the face down to the chin, during the massage.
+During maneuvers close to the face, it is strongly recommended to favor the use of the visor; - If possible, air out the treatment room by opening a window to the outside.
 In the absence of a window, the disinfection of the surfaces is sufficient.
 The airing out of the treatment room does not replace the disinfection of surfaces.

-STANDARDS PROTOCOL FOR MASSAGE THERAPY
+SANITARY STANDARDS PROTOCOL FOR MASSAGE THERAPY